Letro app

 Clarity over convention

-Instead, Letro uses explicit text labels with supporting icons, such as a clearly labeled "Send" and "Reply" button, to reduce ambiguity.
+Instead, Letro uses explicit labels with supporting icons on primary CTAs, such as the "Send" and "Reply" buttons, to reduce ambiguity.

 Natural High Safaris